markpackham/Java_Game_WithYouWithMe/README.md

 2) Create a territory eg a kingdom.

-3) Add buildings to the territory eg forts.

-4) Create types of villagers eg knights or blacksmiths.
+3) Create a set number of knights (0-10)

+4) Assign the knights to forts that you created.

+5) Create a set of blacksmiths (0-10)

-5) Assign the villager to their specific building.
+6) Assign the blacksmiths to forges and blacksmith schools

-6) Once this is done the structure of the territory listing the name of the territory, the buildings, and the villagers assigned to each building will be shown.
+10000) Once this is done the structure of the territory listing the name of the territory, the buildings, and the villagers assigned to each building will be shown.

 ## Unfinished Aspects / Future Scope ##

+1) Need to implement Unit tests.